 2. Organize what you have.

-Electronics are a commodity these days, very much like the clothes we wear.
-If you do not organize your gadgets, wires, connectors and DVDs, you will never really know what you have.
-The last thing you want to do is buy something thinking you need it, only to find a duplicate buried in your cabinet.
+If you don’t organize your gadgets, wires, connectors and DVDs, you”ll never really know what you have.
+The last thing you want is to buy something you think you need it, only to find a duplicate buried in your cabinet.